Frequently Asked Questions

 I Want to rope drop Epcot from the back of the park to be closer to Remy’s, how do I do that?

 To enter through the back of the park, aka International Gateway, you have a few options.
 First, is to be staying at one of the Epcot area resorts (Boardwalk, Beach Club, Yacht Club, Swan, Dolphin).
 From those resorts you simply walk over to the International Gateway or take the boat.
+Another option is to stay at a skyliner resort since the skyliner will drop guests off at the International Gateway.
 For those staying elsewhere, you can either park or take a rideshare to Hollywood Studios, then either take the skyliner, the boat, or walk over to the International Gateway.
 Parking at the Disney owned Epcot resorts is not allowed unless you are staying at them or have a dining reservation, and rideshares are also not permitted to drop people off at these resorts either without either a hotel or dining reservation.
-Yes, there are some guards who have let occasional people in without reservations, but it is not the norm and is against the rules, in our experiences they are very strict to the point they wouldn’t let us in once when we actually were staying there.
+Yes, there are some guards who have let occasional people in without reservations, but it is not the norm and is against the rules, in our experiences they are very strict to the point they wouldn’t let us in once when we actually were staying there, especially in the morning for rope drop.

 Let me preface this by saying that Disney World is crowded pretty much year round these days.
 Don’t expect to go during a “light crowd” week and have the parks to yourself.
 Actual light crowds are a rare find!
 The last time I saw actual light crowds since 2017 was the first day the parks opened after being shut down for a hurricane.